cviebrock/eloquent-sluggable/README.md

 1. Install the package via Composer:

     ```sh
-    $ composer require cviebrock/eloquent-sluggable:^4.5
+    $ composer require cviebrock/eloquent-sluggable:^4.6
     ```

-    The package will automatically register itself with Laravel 5.5.
+    The package will automatically register its service provider.

 2. Optionally, publish the configuration file if you want to change any defaults: